agusev/mastermind/README.md

 - [x] Add support to give hints
 - [x] Add a configurable “difficulty level” and adjust the number of numbers that are used
 - [x] Change numbers into colored pegs, shapes, animals, etc
-- [x] Keep track of scores
+- [x] Keep track of the scores
 - [x] Time counter

 # Development Environment

-Visual Studio Code, iTerm, Postman were used.
+Visual Studio Code, iTerm, and Postman were used.

 # Design Process
 <ol>